fabiofenoglio/lelo-f1-python-sdk/README.md

 # LELO F1 SDK Python client

-Python package to provide a BLE client to LELO's F1 SDK.
+Python package to provide a BLE client to [LELO's F1 SDK](https://github.com/LELO-Devs/F1s-SDK).

-  - Supports python 3.4+
-  - Supports standard python logging library

-# Features

-Supports the features listed on the official [BLE documentation page](https://github.com/LELO-Devs/F1s-SDK/blob/master/BLE-Specs.md) for the device.

-### Dependencies

-Requires:

-* asyncio - async coroutines management
-* bleak - cross-platform BLE client
+The original and official repository with sample code for Android and iOS as well as BLE specifications can be found at [https://github.com/LELO-Devs/F1s-SDK](https://github.com/LELO-Devs/F1s-SDK).

+This is an alternative Python (3.4+) wrapper.
+It supports all of the features listed in the BLE specifications (see following 'available methods').

 ### Installation